Iranian musician Mehdi Rajabian to stand trial for collaborating with female artists

 He and others analysts said Iranian officials have shown growing concern that discontent exacerbated by the coronavirus crisis may result in new protests.

-But relying on crackdowns to preempt new protests carries political risks as well.
+But relying on crackdowns to preempt new protests carries political risks, as well.
 In July, Iranian social media was flooded with dissent over plans to execute three young men who were arrested during the November protests last year.
 Authorities stayed the executions.

 Rajabian said he does not know how many years in prison he could face.
 While his case has triggered criticism from abroad, Iran’s state-run and semiofficial media outlets have refrained from covering his story.